FAIR: Framing AIs Role in Programming Competitions -- Understanding How LLMs Are Changing the Game in Competitive Programming: Disclosure about Use of LLM

 \section{Disclosure about Use of LLM}

-As noted in Section~3.1.2, we used GPT-4o to assist with translating non-English responses (Russian, Ukrainian, Portuguese, Arabic, Japanese, and Korean) into English.
-This step was taken to ensure accurate comprehension of participants’ intended meanings.
-All translations were subsequently reviewed by the research.
+As noted in Section~3.1.5, we used GPT-4o to assist with translating non-English responses (Russian, Ukrainian, Portuguese, Arabic, and Korean) into English.
+When invoking GPT-4o for this purpose, we constrained it with prompts of the form: ``Translate the following \textbf{[source language]} text into English.
+Do not summarize, rewrite, or expand the content beyond translation.''
+This step was taken to ensure accurate comprehension of participants’ intended meanings while preventing the model from generating new content.
+All translations were subsequently reviewed by the research team before being incorporated into our analysis or quotations.

-As noted in Section~4, we used GPT-4o to assist with writing Python scripts.
-It was employed to clean the raw data and to generate Jupyter Notebook code for data visualization.
-GPT-4o did not intervene in the selection of data analysis methods.
+As noted in Section~4, we also used GPT-4o to assist with writing Python scripts.
+It was employed to clean raw data and to generate Jupyter Notebook code for data visualization.
+GPT-4o did not intervene in the selection of data analysis methods, the construction of our codebook, or the interpretation of results.